Skip to main content

 • Be wary of telephone numbers listed in emails.

 Some scammers send an email or make a call that appears to be from a legitimate business and ask you to call a phone number to update your account or access a “refund.”
 Because they use Voice Over Internet Protocol (VOIP) technology, if you call back, the area code you call does not reflect where the scammers really are.
-If you need to reach an organization you do business with, call the number on your financial statements or on the back of your credit card.

 • Validate the caller or sender.